Winter

 The Mustard Grass Appears

-In Napa Valley winter is different then in most parts of the country.
+In Napa Valley winter is different than in most parts of the country.
 Most of the year is dry and the winter is when is rains.
 With the rains arriving the local grasses come out of their hot and dry dormancy from the summer and start to grow again.
 Grasses that have been brown and dry all summer and fall turn green and soft much to the delight of the local dairy cows and artisan cheese makers who start making fresh seasonal cheeses.

 A beautiful site is the brown rolling hills turning green in the rain and you could easily imagine yourself somewhere else like Oregon or Ireland.
 Later on the bright yellow mustard grass will appear in local Napa fields and between rows after rows of vines across many Napa vineyards.

-This is a perfect time to visit when the rains are intermittent, it is getting warmer, plants and Napa countryside are green and starting to grow again.
+This is a perfect time to visit when the rains are intermittent, it is getting warmer, and plants and Napa countryside are green and starting to grow again.

 The Vines have Bud Break